 Solitary fibrous tumor of the dura

 Solitary fibrous tumors of the dura are rare dural masses, histologically identical to solitary fibrous tumors found elsewhere and encompassing hemangiopericytomas (previously thought of as separate diagnoses).
-This is reflected in the current WHO classification of CNS tumors.
+This was reflected in the 4th edition WHO classification of CNS tumors (2016).